Jeff Swanagan

-Jeffery Scott Swanagan (October 24, 1957 - June 28, 2009) was an American director of several major aquariums and zoos in the United States, including the Florida Aquarium, Zoo Atlanta, the Georgia Aquarium and the Columbus Zoo and Aquarium.
-He was the founding executive director and president of the Georgia Aquarium and is credited much of the aquarium's creation and design.
+Jeffery Scott Swanagan (October 24, 1957 - June 28, 2009) was an American director of several major aquariums and zoos in the United States, including the Florida Aquarium, Zoo Atlanta, the Georgia Aquarium, and the Columbus Zoo and Aquarium.
+He was the founding executive director and president of the Georgia Aquarium and is credited with much of the aquarium's creation and design.

 Early life and education

 Swanagan and his family moved from Footville, Ohio, to Geneva-on-the-Lake, Ohio, in the early 1970s.
-He attended Geneva High School during his junior and senior year, and graduated from the school in 1976 lettering in football.
-Swanagan was a foreign exchange student to France during high school and was fluent in French.
+He attended Geneva High School during his junior and senior year and graduated from the school in 1976 lettering in football.
+Swanagan was a foreign exchange student in France during high school and was fluent in French.

 Swanagan attended Ohio State University following graduation from high school.
 Later on, while working at Zoo Atlanta, Swanagan earned his master's degree from the Georgia Institute of Technology.

 Career

 Swanagan began his career when he joined the Columbus Zoo as an intern in 1980.
 The zoo's director, Jack Hanna, met Swanagan in 1978 while he was working at a nearby hotel as an Ohio State University science education student.
 OSU professor Dr. Barbara Thomson assigned Swanagan to the Columbus Zoo & Aquarium for a semester letter grade.
 Hanna hired Swanagan as a zookeeper two years later.
 In 1982, Hanna promoted Swanagan to the position of education director, a job that he held until 1987.

 Swanagan worked as the deputy director of Zoo Atlanta from 1992 until 1998.